lkuper/riak-notes/riak-notes.md

 Now we can try our get again with `curl -i "http://localhost:10018/buckets/classroom/keys/teacher"`.
 Heyyyy, there it is.

 And we can delete with `curl -i -X DELETE`.
 Aaaaand it's gone.

+## What is Riak good and not good for?

+"Not every solution looks like a key-value solution."

+Possible approaches to using Riak: key-value, map-reduce, secondary indexes, search.

+What are your data access patterns?
+Scheduled, or spontaneous?
+Static, or dynamic?
+(Do you just need to grab what's in a fixed location, or will you have to compute with what you get back?)

+For *scheduled, static* problems, like "I want to export the .csv files every day at 8am, and there are always 20 of them and they're always 50MB", key-value and map-reduce work well.

+For *spontaneous, static* problems, like storing sessions and caches, key-value works well.

+For *scheduled, dynamic* problems, like generating the aforementioned .csv files, map-reduce, secondary indexes, and search work well.

+For *spontaneous, dynamic* problems, Riak isn't so great.
+Relational databases, full-text search, graph databases, time series databases, and realtime map-reduce are better.

+Most database problems will, at least superficially, be the last of these.
+So, why are we here?
+Because it turns out that a lot of supposedly *spontaneous, dynamic* problems can be recast as *spontaneous, static* ones.
+This is often a matter of figuring out what can be precomputed.
+It's "totally tractable", but requires a different way of thinking about the problem.
+"Think about the questions you need to ask of the data before you put it in."

+"Well, isn't the problem that you often come up with the questions after you have the data?"  "...yeah."

+We can also use Riak in combination with other things.
+E.g., Neo4j is a great graph database, but doesn't scale particularly well, so we could use Neo4j as a graph database and then have static documents hanging off it (or something) with Riak.
+Generally speaking, Riak will work really well for your "more static" stuff.

+...also, the hope is that Riak 2.0 will be better at the stuff that Riak 1.4 isn't so great at.

+And, after all, schema changes suck in SQL systems -- we don't have to deal with that!